scm2000/decodeAltairTapes/README.md

 I wrote this code to decode an original Altair 8K BASIC cassette tape to a .bin file

+This project does not distribute Microsoft’s Altair BASIC binaries.
+You must supply your own copy from legally obtained sources (e.g., original cassette, licensed distribution).”

 What it does is use "minimodem" to convert a mono .wav file in a file name cassette.wav into a basic.dat file of raw demodulated bytes.
 Then it interprets the bytes accoridng to the packet types found on Altair tapes.